-- (1) The Municipality shall provide all customers with a monthly consolidated account for municipal service rendered, which account shall be generated on a monthly basis in cycles of approximately thirty (30) days. - (2) The monthly consolidated account can include property rates charges, in which case they shall comply with section 27 of the Municipal Property Rates Act No. 6 of 2004. - (3) All accounts rendered by the Municipality shall be payable on the due date. - (4) Account balances which remain unpaid after 30 days from the delivery date of the account shall attract interest on arrears, irrespective of the reasons for non-payment.
-Interest will be charged from the first working day of the month following the month in which the account becomes payable. - (5) All accounts are payable as above regardless of the fact that the customer has not received the account, the onus being on the customer to obtain a copy of the account before the due date. - (6) Accounts will be rendered using conventional postal services, hand delivery at the premises mms / sms or by means of an email if so requested by the customer. - (7) The municipality may -

-- (a) consolidate any separate accounts of an account holder liable for payment to the Municipality; and - (b) credit any payment by an account holder against any debt of that account holder
+- (1) The Municipality shall provide all customers with a monthly account for municipal service rendered, which account shall be generated on a monthly basis in cycles of approximately thirty (30) days. - (2) The monthly account may include property rates charges, in which case they shall comply with section 27 of the Municipal Property Rates Act No. 6 of 2004. - (3) All accounts rendered by the Municipality shall be payable on the due date. - (4) Account balances which remain unpaid after 30 days from the delivery date of the account shall attract interest on arrears, irrespective of the reasons for non-payment.
+Interest will be charged from the first working day of the month following the month in which the account becomes payable. - (5) All accounts are payable as above regardless of the fact that the customer has not received the account, the onus being on the customer to obtain a copy of the account before the due date. - (6) There is no obligation on the Municipality to provide records older than 5 years from the date that such records are requested. - (7) Accounts will be rendered using conventional postal services, hand delivery at the premises, mms/sms or by means of an email, if so requested by the consumer. - (8) The municipality may at its own discretion- - (a) consolidate any separate accounts of an account holder liable for payment to the Municipality or its Municipal Entity; and - (b) credit any payment by an account holder against any debt of that account holder. - (c) Subject to the operation of the law, where any subsidiary company of a holding company is indebted to the Municipality, the liability for such arrears may be extended to the Holding company; and where the holding company is indebted to the Municipality, the liability for such arrears may be extended to the subsidiary company.